dli85/ImageProcessingProgram/README.md

 ### Commands (text version)

+To run the program in text mode, add "-text" as a command line argument.
 While in text mode, application currently supports the following commands:

 1. Loading images: load {image-path} {imageName}